Tertulia July 2025

 We will meet first by 9:30 (you need to plan your bus travel).

-The George Inn - Portsmouth Bus Stop (Bus Route 7, 8 & 20)
+The George Inn - Portsmouth Bus Stop (Bus Route 7, - 8 & 20 also stop nearby)

-We will walk to the Portsdown Hill viewpoint, where we can conduct a nature study and take in the panoramic view of Portsmouth and the central southern coast of England.
+We will walk to the Portsdown Hill viewpoint, where we can conduct a short nature study and take in the panoramic view of Portsmouth and the central southern coast of England.

 The Hilsea Lido by around 11:00.
 (Bus Route 7, 8, 20, 2, 3, 18, 20, 23, 700)